 The below poem, Holydays, is adapted from something I wrote up a year ago.

 I’m a half-WASP, half-Jew American Buddhist, and I like to have a Christmas Tree.
 Christmas trees date back to pagan Wintertime rituals.
 I don’t mind the shining star on Boulder’s Foothills, which many non-Christians regard as a symbolically religious imposition left over from the good old days when America was more of a Christian Country.

 I say a star’s a star.
 I take it from the Christians, and I give it to all people.
 It’s Wintertime.
 It’s beautiful, glowing up on the snowy mountain.
-America is and always will be a melting pot—that’s why we have racial, religious tensions.
+America is and always will be what many once terms a melting pot—that’s why we have racial, religious tensions.
 That’s also why, once a generation or so, we have Suffrage, or the Civil Rights Act, or President-elect Barack Hussein Obama.
-Next generation, we will return (for we can not give that which is inherent) full rights under the law to our Gay and Lesbian brothers and sisters.
+This generation, we will return (for we can not give that which is inherent) full rights under the law to our Gay and Lesbian brothers and sisters.

 Growing up in an American Buddhist family, we always had a Christmas Tree, which we culled (legally!) from National Forest lands.
 My momma called it a Lineage Tree, and hung handmade ornaments featuring pictures of our Buddhist teachers along with old ornaments she’d grown up with, with her Christian Scientist mother.
 We hung paper snowflakes, and popcorn, and (organic) candy canes, and now I’m all grown up we prefer LED Christmas lights to the old bubbling kind I remember.